joelong01/file-watcher/README.md

 - **System-wide visibility**: Monitors all processes, not just children
 - **Real-time monitoring**: Immediate notification of file operations
 - **Selective filtering**: Efficient filtering at the kernel level

+## Environment Management

+This project follows strict environment persistence rules to ensure consistent development across all team members:

+- All environment changes are scripted in the devcontainer configuration
+- No manual changes that won't survive container rebuilds
+- Permission fixes and software installations are automated
+- GitHub authentication setup is documented but requires manual action

+If you encounter environment issues, rebuild the devcontainer rather than making manual fixes.
+This ensures all team members have the same setup.

 ## Contributing